saeed357889/Hybrid-Image-Generator/README.md

     return im

 ```
-This function is one example of procedual abstraction that I used this function impplemented a low pass filter on all the images and I used itiration by for looping through the lists of images.
-Using the function that uses itteration  to implement the blur on every image in the list made it simpler to implement instead of going through all the images 1 by 1.
+I used this function to apply a low pass filter to all of the photographs and I used iteration to loop through the lists of images as an example of procedural abstraction.
+Instead of going through each image one by one, using the method that uses iteration to apply the blur to every image in the list makes it easier to construct.